Contributed By Waselius & Wist

 Disclosure of Financing Arrangements

 Prior to making a takeover bid public, the offeror must ensure the availability of the necessary financing.
-The availability of the financing may be agreed on a conditional basis, such as that no material adverse change takes place on the financing markets or in the target company, or upon the takeover bid being completed in accordance with its terms.
+The availability of the finance may be agreed on a conditional basis, such as that no material adverse change takes place on the financing markets or in the target company, or on the takeover bid being completed in accordance with its terms.
 Conditions and elements of uncertainty relating to the financing arrangements that are essential to the evaluation of a bid must be made public at the time the bid is disclosed.

-Additional deal security measures may include, for example, break fees (as discussed in 6.6 Break Fees) or non-solicitation provisions if they are considered to be in the interest of the target company.
+Additional deal security measures may include, for example, break fees (as discussed in 6.6 Break Fees) or non-solicitation provisions, if they are considered to be in the interest of the target company.

 If a bidder obtains more than 90% of the target’s shares and votes, the bidder has the right to squeeze out remaining shareholders at a fair price.
-In such a squeeze-out situation, a minority shareholder is also entitled to require the majority shareholder to redeem his or her shares.
+In such a squeeze-out situation, a minority shareholder is also entitled to require the majority shareholder to redeem their shares.
 The redemption price is the fair price preceding the initiation of the squeeze-out procedure, and is finally determined in statutory arbitration in the case of dispute.

 A majority shareholder’s possibility to control a company’s board and operations is limited by minority protection provisions such as the right to demand a minimum dividend (being at the outset one half of the profits of the company of the preceding accounting period).
-A shareholder holding in excess of 33.3% of the shares or votes can prevent all changes to the articles of association and any directed share issuances in deviation from the shareholders’ pre-emptive rights, as well as most mergers, demergers, share buybacks and other resolutions requiring a two-thirds majority.
+A shareholder holding in excess of 33.3% of the shares or votes can prevent all changes to the articles of association and any directed share issuances in deviation from the shareholders’ pre-emptive rights, as well as most mergers, de-mergers, share buybacks and other resolutions requiring a two-thirds majority.